 The Northern Central Railroad, which bore Lincoln’s funeral train, transformed into local walking trail

 The Monkton and Parkton stations were built around 1840 and were later replaced with fancier structures at the turn of the century.
 The town of Parkton was the terminus of the local commuter trains and place where local farmers bringing produce had to pay a toll.

-The abandoned line became the Torrey C. Brown trail, one of the first rails to trails projects in the United States.
+The abandoned line became the Torrey C. Brown Rail Trail, one of the first rails to trails projects in the United States.
 The trail is managed by the Department of Natural Resources (DNR).